Aleksandir/PCCG-WebScraper/README.md

 # Web Scraping Learning Tool

-This repository contains a Python program designed for educational purposes to teach web scraping techniques.
-The program takes a user-provided search term and scrapes e-commerce websites to return information about products, including the item name, available quantity, and price.
+This repository contains a Python program designed for educational purposes to learn web scraping techniques.

 ## Features

-- Search term input: Users can input any product name to search for.
 - Data extraction: The program scrapes product details such as item name, quantity, and price.
 - User-friendly output: Results are displayed in a structured format for easy reading.